 The surveys can be customized to appear on select pages after a time delay, upon page scrolling, or right before a visitor exits.
 And the best part: it requires zero coding knowledge.

 Well, that was quick, wasn’t it?
-Now go ahead and check out your website to see how your widget works.
-Even after publishing the survey, you’ll be able to customize it in terms of how it looks, who it’s displayed to and when.
+Now go ahead and check out your website to see how your survey works.
+Notice that even after publishing the survey, you’ll be able to go back to the dashboard and customize it at any point.

 How to maximize the number of completed surveys on your website

-Filling out a survey isn’t the biggest incentive for most people.
+The idea of filling out a survey doesn’t sound too exciting to most people.
 But there are ways to make it more attractive to your website visitors.
 Below, we’ve reviewed some recommendations.

 1. Make the survey coherent with your website